 Which, once the chef has got the hang of the oven timer, should be excellent.

-NOTE: 40 Maltby Street is open for dinner Wed – Sat, and lunch Fri – Sun, and they don’t take reservations.
+NOTE: 40 Maltby Street is open for dinner Wed – Sat, 5.30-10pm, and they don’t take reservations.
+You can also pop in to buy wine, or grab takeaway lunch Wed-Sat, 12-5pm.
 You can find out more HERE.

 40 Maltby Street | 40 Maltby Street, SE1 3PA